llafuente/bootstrap-grunt/README.markdown

 bootstrap-grunt help you to configure Grunt in a maintainable way.

-Grunfile grows out of control easily. bootstrap-grunt break up Grunfile into many small-reusable files with tasks & config.
+Grunfile grows out of control easily. bootstrap-grunt break up Grunfile into many small-reusable tasks & config files.

 # Guntfile.js